North Korea fires projectile into sea off east coast | DW | 05.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Japanese and South Korean authorities have said the projectile is presumed to be a ballistic missile, which would be the first such launch by North Korea since October 2021.
+Japanese and South Korean authorities have said the projectile is suspected to be a ballistic missile, which would be the first such launch by North Korea since October 2021.

 North Korea fired at least one unidentified projectile off its east coast on Wednesday, South Korea's military said.